MLH-Fellowship/0.0.1-API-Parser/README.md

 - This project can be run automatically at set intervals via GitHub Actions.
 - Executing `ruby printPackageUpdates.rb` from the command line will query both the Repology and Homebrew APIs.
 Homebrew's current version of each package will be compared to the latest version of the package, per Repology's response.
 - Each outdated package will be displayed to the console like so:

 ```
 Package: kite
-brew => latest
+current => latest
 1.0.4 => 2.20200512.1

 Package: knock
-brew => latest
+current => latest
 0.7 => 0.8

 Package: l-smash
-brew => latest
+current => latest
 2.9.1 => 2.14.5
 ```
-- Finally, execute `bumpFormulae.rb`.
-This file reads the lastest file from `data/outdated_pckgs_to_update` and then verifies each projet newwest version with livecheck command and then goes ahead to open a PR to homebrew core with the command `brew bump-formula-pr`

 ## Contributing